Epicodus-Curriculum/c-sharp-full-stack/1b_compilation_intermediate_language_and_the_clr.md

 The CLR exists in order to help developers write quality code that is cross-platform, meaning code that can be run on (most) operating systems (like Mac and Linux).
 We don't need to understand the extended details of the CLR, but if you want to learn more, start with [this article from Microsoft](https://learn.microsoft.com/en-us/dotnet/standard/clr).

-So in the end, our C# code gets compiled twice — once to the CLI, and a second time to machine code.
+So in the end, our C# code gets compiled twice — once to the CIL, and a second time to machine code.

 ## A Diagram of Compiling and Executing C# Programs
 ---